rushiKshirsagar/QuickScoop-Backend/README.md

 * Image: The main image associated with the news article, which often serves as a visual summary or highlight of the content.
 * News Source Thumbnail Image: A smaller image representing the logo or a characteristic thumbnail of the source publication.
 This aids in quickly identifying the origin of the news article.
 * URL of Article: The direct link to the full news article, enabling users to navigate to the original source for detailed reading.
-  Google news has a proxy setup and does not provide the direct url to the article.
+  Google news has a proxy setup and does not provide the direct url to the article in the dom for scraping.
 * Title of the Article: The headline or title of the news piece, providing a succinct overview of the article's subject matter.
 * Summary of the Article: A brief summary or an excerpt from the article, offering a quick insight into the main points or facts reported in the piece.
   The content of the article is scraped and sent to chatGpt for summarization.
 The length of the summary can be adjusted.